Educational Financing, 2026-27 Academic Year

 Ph.D. candidates are automatically considered for scholarship aid and do not have to submit a Scholarship Aid Form.

-While student loans may be used to mitigate educational expenses, they are, nevertheless, loans that must be repaid after graduation or after you cease to be enrolled halftime in a degree-granting program.
-For this reason, we strongly urge you to be as prudent as possible when borrowing and to understand fully the terms and conditions of any loan that you may borrow.
+While student loans may be used to mitigate educational expenses, they are, nevertheless, loans that must be repaid after graduation or after students cease to be enrolled halftime in a degree-granting program.
+For this reason, we strongly urge students to be as prudent as possible when borrowing and to understand fully the terms and conditions of any loan that they may borrow.

 Students do not need to demonstrate financial need.
 Interest is charged from the time the loan is disbursed until it is paid in full.
 Students have the option of paying this interest while in school or capitalizing the interest.